kainpathoscrow/CarCatalog/readme.md

     "manufactureYear": 2000
 }
 ```
 Creates a car with specified parameters.
-Returns created car:
+Returns the created car:
 ```json
 {
     "id": 27,